Technology is often blamed for causing us stress and inattention.

 I still recommend clinical neurofeedback training over the Muse, as it’s the fastest way to make mental progress.
 But if you can’t access or afford neurofeedback, the Muse is an excellent substitute that packs traditional EEG technology into a small and cheaper device.

-Dr. Presniak actually suggested that some people may only need consistent practice with the Muse.
+My neurofeedback practitioner actually suggests that some people may only need consistent practice with the Muse.
 Depending on the patient and the results of their "brain mapping," she'll sometimes recommend the Muse instead of neurofeedback training at her clinic.

 If you decide to get the Muse Headband, you should also consider downloading the third-party EEG monitoring app called the “Muse Monitor” app.
 It's a third-party EEG monitoring app that displays all of your brainwaves (alpha, beta, theta, etc.) and their patterns on your phone in real time.